codiechanel/react-lib-rollup/README.md

-# @codiechanel/codie-ui
+# react-lib-rollup

-Personal component library
+Just an example of making a react library using rollup.